bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 Featured are all kinds of additional syntactic sugar and a class system for object oriented coding.

-At the time of this writing (Dezember )
+At the time of this writing (December 2022)
 Yuescript is under active development and extends on Moonscript a lot already.
 Moonscript on the other hand is more mature, more stable, features more/better editor support and is better documented.